All Collections

 The multi-character wildcard works the same way except it will find matches for any number of contiguous characters where the * is placed.

-For example, " bio* " will match with: biology, biological, biometric, biotechnology, biodiversity, etc.
+For example, " bio* " will match with biology, biometrics, biotechnology, biodiversity, etc.

 Other Key Points:

-• Check the case sensitive box to make search case sensitive.
-This option can be found under "Other search settings" at the bottom of right-hand panel.
+Check the case-sensitive box to make the search case-sensitive.
+This option can be found under "Other search settings" at the bottom of the right-hand panel.